DragosRadut/Wifi-Profile-Grabber/README.md

 ## Implementation
 Script uses standard delay and keystoke commands.
 Inserting the bad usb will open PowerShell window.
 Credentials are obtained using the following simplified script:

-Can be replaced with [https://shop.hak5.org/blogs/payloads](Hak5's one-liner).
+Can be replaced with [Hak5's one-liner](https://shop.hak5.org/blogs/payloads).